MariaExtrella/QATestTheAgileMonkeys/README.md

       }

-I have prefered to use a json file for the parameters, but it also could be writen in the file *.feature that contains the request, but it whould be done as text, because in [Karate](https://intuit.github.io/karate), the body of the request has to go as text.
+In this test it is used a json file for the parameters, but it also can be writen in the file *.feature that contains the request, but as text, because in [Karate](https://intuit.github.io/karate), the body of the request goes as text.

 The *.feature file to sign in the API to get a token is [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature).
-There, the values of the json file are taken and put into text, so it is the same as write them as text from the begining, but as it is the admin user and it won't change, I have used the json file.
+There, the values of the json file are taken and put into text, so it is the same as write them as text from the begining, but as it is the admin user and it won't change, so it is used a json file in this test.

-In the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature) file we define the body of the query as text, as said before, and set the endpoint according to the value of the url set in [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):
+In the [signin.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/signin.feature) file the body of the query is defined as text, as said before, and set the endpoint according to the value of the url set in [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):

       Feature: Get a token for the user to sign in the API